 As the illustration above says, some brands are going above and beyond to turn the shopping experience into a spectacular experience that customers not only want to repeat, but recommend to all their friends, family and colleagues.
 If you want to compete, you need to do the same.

-Five Ways You Can Deliver Incredible Digital Experiences and the Retailers Championing Them
+5 Ways You Can Deliver Incredible Digital Experiences and the Retailers Championing Them

 To create unforgettable digital experiences, you need to:

-1. Optimize for Mobiles Like Argos
+1. Optimize for mobiles like Argos

 It’s been a long time since ecommerce was confined to a desktop or laptop computer.
 Omnichannel retailing quickly became the norm thanks to the explosion in mobile selling, and today it’s nothing short of unforgivable to have a poor mobile experience.